 Additionally, computer-aided dispatching software can aid 911 call takers in determining any prior responses to a particular location.
 This can include any notations of special hazards or simply provide information that allows first responders to better help someone in need.
 For instance, when the Golden Hour clock is running, being able to get to the patient is paramount.
 Dispatching software can give responding medics valuable information to expedite providing care.
 For example, having the gate code to a subdivision or knowing that a neighbor has a key and can open the patient’s door means more time devoted to patient care.

-Public safety professionals and the communities they serve, continue to benefit from the advances in dispatching software.
+Public safety professionals and the communities they serve, continue to benefit from the advances in dispatching software and public safety software.
 The improvements in the ability of first responders to access vital information, exchange critical data, and maintain records of calls for service is a direct result of mobile technology being integrated with modern dispatching software systems.
 The result is better, faster, and higher quality service.
 In the realm of public safety, that service equates to lives being saved.